What is silica dust?

 What changes might I need to make?

 You may need to introduce new control measures to further minimise exposure to silica dust.
-This could include engineering controls such as local exhaust ventilation (LEV), on-tool dust extraction, wet cutting methods or respiratory protective equipment.
+This could include engineering controls such as local exhaust ventilation (LEV), on-tool dust extraction, wet cutting methods and respiratory protective equipment.

 What do my workers need to know about the change?